 Gazania, Treasure Flower

 Gazania rigens (L.) Gaertn. is the correct and accepted name for this species of Gazania.
 Both the genus and species were named and described as such by Joseph Gaertner in his book De Fructibus et Seminbus Plantarum in 1791.
-He named the genus after Theodorus de Gaza, a 15th century translator of Theophrastus.
+He named the genus after Theodorus de Gaza, a 15th-century translator of Theophrastus.
 If you want to know who that was… He was a Greek and the successor to Aristotle in the Peripatetic School.
 That is as far as I go.
 The species was first named and described as Othonna rigens by Carl von Linnaeus in Plantae Rariores Africanae in 1760.

 Many of the species of Gazania were hard to distinguish.
 Helmut Roessler published a revision and listed 16 species in 1959.
 He then published amendments to that list in 1973…

 In 2009 some more scientific work was done based on molecular phylogenetic analysis of chloroplast and nuclear DNA sequences.
 This revealed that 8 species were not separate but formed a species complex.
 All the species in his previous list were samples except for Gazania othonnites.
 After the testing, there were seven species found to be distinct… G. jurineifolia, G. caespitosa, G. ciliaris, G. tenuifolia, G. heterochaeta, G. schenckii, and G. lichtensteinii.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.